norachams/reverse-proxy/README.md

 # run the reverse-proxy
 ./reverse-proxy
 # you should see the output
-'origin server listening on port 8080'
+'reverse proxy server listening on port 8080'

-# in another terminal try the following line to test the proxy server and original server
+# in a separate terminal, test the proxy server and the original server using
 curl localhost:8080
-#note: the 'request received' for the proxy is commented out on line 27, I commented it out so it doesn't flood the testing
+#note: the 'request received' for the proxy is commented out on line 27
+#I commented it out so it doesn't flood the testing

-# to test the functionality run the test
+# to run the test run
 go test -count=1 -v ./...
 ```